eclipse-dash/dash-licenses/README.md

  -ef,--foundation-api <url>        Eclipse Foundation license check API
                                    URL.
  -help,--help                      Display help
- -wl,--white-list <url>            License White List URL
+ -summary <file>                   Output a summary to a file -wl,--white-list <url>            License White List URL

 <file> is the path to a file, or "-" to indicate stdin.
 Multiple files may